curly-lang/curly-lang/README.md

 Note: This repo has only been tested on Arch Linux, but should work on all other platforms rust supports without much issue.

 ## Progress
-The parser is done for the first iteration of the language; current work is on the type checker and other correctness stuff.
+The parser and type checker are done for the first iteration of the language; current work is on the code generator for the C backend.
 Everything is highly experimental.
 Be cautious: code may be explosive.